Methodist Hosts Youth Leadership Anderson County

 The Youth Leadership of Anderson County group holds an overhead web of string used during an interactive exercise illustrating different oles in the hospital.

-An interactive exercise called “Web of Care” helps to illustrate the many roles and responsibilities involved in the care and treatment of just one patient in the hospital.
+An interactive exercise called “Web of Care” helps illustrate the hospital roles and responsibilities involved in caring for just one patient.

 Two students are challenged picking up beans replicating medications from a table while wearing glasses that mimic different eye conditions.

-Wearing glasses that mimic visual impairments, students were able to understand the difficulties of completing simple tasks such as picking medications by using beans as props.
+Wearing glasses that mimic visual impairments and using beans as props, students were able to understand the difficulties of simple tasks like picking medications.

 Two students work together to perform CPR on an adult mannequin.
 One student performs compressions while one helps with breathing.

-Practicing CPR skills on both adult and infant mannequins helped students learn the technique as well as understand the physical endurance needed for prolonged resuscitation.
+Practicing CPR skills on adult and infant mannequins helped students learn the technique and understand the physical endurance needed for prolonged resuscitation.

 Students peer into a blacklight box to view residue left on hands after cleaning hands with either a hand sanitizing product or soap and water.

-Using a special blacklight box, students could easily visualize the effectiveness of hand sanitizers versus soap and water after various applications of “germs.”
+Using a special blacklight box, students could easily visualize the “germ cleaning” effectiveness of hand sanitizers vs. soap and water.